 There are three types of heat press machines available: the iron, the swing-away heat press, and the manual press.
 The iron is smaller and more suitable for experienced users, whereas the manual press is suitable for users of all skill levels.
 If you intend to make additional items such as mugs or bags, the swing-away heat press will come in handy.

 3.3.
-Screen
+Screen – T-shirt printing materials

 You’ve most likely heard of this phrase before!
 The screenprinting industry dates back to the early Chinese dynasties.
 The process of transferring designs onto fabric using a mesh-based stencil is known as screenprinting.

 While screenprinting was once done meticulously by hand, it is now easily accomplished with more advanced tools.
 Your screens must be unique to each design, right down to the color scheme.
-Mesh count is used to define screens, and it follows a simple rule: simple designs can have low mesh counts, whereas highly detailed designs require high mesh counts.
+Mesh count is used to define screens, and it follows a simple rule.
+Simple designs can have low mesh counts, whereas highly detailed designs require high mesh counts.

 3.4.
 Emulsion and ink

-In the screening process, emulsion is applied to each screen to prevent it from fading or wrinkling due to light exposure.
+When printing T-shirts, it is definitely indispensable for printing ink.
+Emulsion and ink are the raw materials for t t-shirt printing of t-shirt production, ensuring that each creation is high-quality and long-lasting.
+In the screening process, the emulsion is applied to each screen to prevent it from fading or wrinkling due to light exposure.
 The hardening of emulsion is what creates the hard stencil that allows you to outline designs onto t-shirts.

 The colors used to create your beautiful prints are ink (also known as solvent ink).
 If you’re a painter, you’ll already know the answer to this next part.
-The primary colors and shades required for your ink base are as follows: White, black, red, yellow, blue.
+The primary colors and shades required for your ink base are as follows: White, black, red, yellow, and blue.

 3.5.
-Exposure unit
+Exposure device

 You won’t want to overlook this essential piece of t-shirt printing equipment.
-The exposure unit is used after you have created a screen and layered it with emulsion, allowing the screen and ink to adhere properly.Nothing is more disheartening than a t-shirt that cracks when you wear it, right?
-Even worse are t-shirts with designs that fade and fall apart after several washes.
+The exposure unit is used after you have created a screen and layered it with emulsion, allowing the screen and ink to adhere properly.
+This is to ensure the quality of the print on the t-shirt, it will not crack or fade after repeated wear or washing.

-This is frequently due to cheap materials, but it can also be due to a poorly used exposure unit.Light (specifically, UV or LED) is used by exposure units to cure the design into a firm, usable model.
+This is frequently due to cheap materials, but it can also be due to a poorly used exposure unit.
+Light (specifically, UV or LED) is used by exposure units to cure the design into a firm, usable model.
 Vacuum exposure units are even better, as they use pressure to press the artwork and screen together.
 This produces much finer detail.

 >>>> GET IT OUT: How to screen printing T shirts | 5 easy steps with images